m-tosch/Spirograph/README.md

 ## Setup
 ### Requirements
-This project requires the [turtle](https://docs.python.org/3/library/turtle.html) module to draw
+This project requires the [turtle](https://docs.python.org/3/library/turtle.html) module to draw.
+Tested with Python 2.7.6
 ### Running the code
 To use spirograph.py in another file, it mus be imported.
 ```python